yshghid/yshghid.github.io/content/docs/study/tech/tech36.md

             label of nt = 1  #core
             label, clusters = expand_cluster(nt, neighbors, eps, min_samples)

-    if not in clusters:
-        label of nt = -1  for nt in sequence #noise
+    label of nt = -1 for nt in sequence if not in clusters #noise

     return clusters
 ```